Thirt3nth/Andrudis-Questmaniac/README.md

 ~~* Gear Mastery (99) - series of quests started by Peacekeeper, Mechanic, Ragman, Jaeger to do series of eliminations with specific gear.
 This is alternative version for ###Legend quests, still can be used alongside with new version, but basically do the same.~~

 ~~* Honor Skills (280) - Quest chains for progression with each skill at levels 5, 10, 15, 20, 25, 30, 35, 40, 45, 50.
-Grouped by skill category per trader: Khokhol - Physical, Elder - Mental, Warden - Combat, Bashkir - Practical~~
+Grouped by skill category per trader: Kosoy - Physical, Elder - Mental, Warden - Combat, Bashkir - Practical~~

 ~~* Skills Guru (16) - 4 Chans of 4 quests each from Fence for mastering all skills grouped by skill category~~